helenmand/Machine-Learning-assignments/README.md

-# ML-ex1
+# Machine Learning 2022

 Personal projects for the course "Machine Learning" of CSD at AUTh during the spring semester of 2022.

-The first project has two part, with the first one being an introduction in pandas and numpy, and the second being an implementation of a linear model.
+The first project has two parts, with the first one being an introduction in pandas and numpy, and the second being an implementation of a linear model.

 The second project is an introduction to scikit-learn on decision trees, focusing on pipelines, model training and evaluation.